Azure/FTALive-Sessions/content/management/azure-cost-governance/readme.md

 **Questions?** Feel free to type them in the chat window at any time.
 Note that questions you post will be public.

+**Feedback** We would like to hear your thoughts, please provide us your feedback [https://aka.ms/ftalive-feedback](https://aka.ms/ftalive-feedback).

 ## Overview

 This session is fundamental to understanding your Azure costs and how you can optimize them.
 Learn how to use the cost optimization pillar of the Azure Well-Architected Framework to design a cloud-based architecture that is efficient, eliminates waste and gives you full visibility into where your money is spent on cloud resources.